 Just because you can’t physically visit your confidante, doesn’t mean that you can’t pick up the phone and reach out.
 This is especially true if your stress levels are through the roof.

 Talking out your feelings with close friends and family can help provide you with the support that you need.
-So if you find that your emotions are getting the best of you, step away from the kitchen and pick up the phone.
+If you find that your emotions are getting the best of you, step away from the kitchen and pick up the phone.

 Yes, your favorite gyms and fitness studios are closed.
 However, that doesn’t mean that you can’t get in a good workout.